Regularized Wasserstein Means for Aligning Distributional Data: Regularized Wasserstein Means

-We begin with a fair assumption that samples within the same class reside closer to each other and samples that belong to different classes are relatively far away from each other.
-This behavior can be expressed by the potential energy between any two samples.
-Given that, we propose to regularize the mean update process by adding a signed distance between every two samples, promoting intra-class connection and discouraging inter-class connections.
-To this end, we define the regularization term as
+We begin with a fair assumption that samples of the same class reside closer to each other and samples that belong to different classes are relatively far away from each other.
+This behavior can be expressed by signed distances between samples.
+Given that, we propose to regularize the mean update process by adding a \textit{triplet} loss, promoting intra-class connection and discouraging inter-class connections.

-where $l_i$ and $l_j$ are the labels of $y_i$ and $y_j$.
-In this way, those samples that share the same label attract each other and those that belong to different classes repel each other.

-If we remove the second term of (\ref{eq:reg_label_only}), then, it becomes convex, leading to a convex (\ref{eq:reg_wm_simple}). \ignore{One can easily check analytically that the Hessian matrix of ().}Thus, we choose only adopt the first term and propose the following loss function for regularizing class labels:

-$\delta(\cdot)$ is the Delta function.
-Intuitively, we are only promoting the intra-class connection and yet this brings much convenience for optimization.
-Similar regularization terms have also been used in~\cite{courty2017optimal}.